 If you’re in an emergency situation that requires you to stay indoors for a long period of time, you’ll appreciate having a portable toilet on hand.
 This one has a flush tank (you’ll need to refill it with 2.5 gallons of water after each use) that works with a bellows-type pump to flush waste into the attached waste tank.
 The waste tank has an odor and water-tight seal and sliding gate valve.
 When it’s time to empty it, just remove the cap and dump in an appropriate receptacle.
 The toilet stands 15.5 inches high and is easier than squatting for a person with bad knees.
 It comes with a sample of TST Orange Drop-In samples for odor control, reviewers recommend you order more, especially if you plan on using this regularly.

-Made with military-grade materials, you can rest assured this battery-powered lantern is built to withstand even the stormiest and darkness of nights—it’s even water resistant.
+Made with military-grade materials, you can rest assured this battery-powered lantern is built to withstand even the stormiest and darkness of nights—it’s even water-resistant.
 It has a collapsible design that not only makes it easier to store—when it’s completely collapsed it’s only a few inches tall—but also lets you control the brightness of the light.
 Open it a little for some brightness or a lot for the full power of its 30 LEDs.
-The lantern offers 360 degree illumination and runs for over 12 hours on three AAA batteries.
-It weighs just over 1 pound, which makes it perfect for packing along for camping and fishing trips, too.
+The lantern offers 360-degree illumination and runs for over 12 hours on three AAA batteries.
+It weighs just over 1 pound, which makes it perfect for packing along for fishing and camping trips, too.

 If you’re wondering why you would need a flashlight, lantern, and a headlamp, consider that there are times you'll need hands-free lighting on the go—and it's always better to have a few options on hand.
 The headlamp has bright LED lights that project a 165 feet beam with a 45-degree tiltable body.
 It’s waterproof and weighs only 3.2 ounces, so you can comfortably wear it for hours.
 It takes three AAA batteries and runs for 45 hours.

-You’ll know this military compass means business as you feel its zinc die cast heft in your hand.
-It has a sighting lens with adjustable diopter that makes it easier for you to take bearings.
+You’ll know this military compass means business as you feel its zinc die-cast heft in your hand.
+It has a sighting lens with an adjustable diopter that makes it easier for you to take bearings.
 With a thermoelastic liquid-filled capsule, you can count on this AOFAR compass for accurate readings.
-It has a floating compass dial and glow in the dark circle so you can use it at night, too.
-It’s waterproof and shakeproof and can screw on a tripod base.
+It has a floating compass dial and a glow-in-the-dark circle so you can use it at night, too.
+It’s waterproof and shake-proof and can screw on a tripod base.
 Remember to keep it away from metal, magnetic fields, and the sun and store it horizontally when it’s not in use.

-This portable generator can run on gas or propane with a safe flick of a switch; you’ll get nine hours or run time on a full tank of gas or 10.5 hours on propane.
+This portable generator can run on gas or propane with a safe flick of a switch; you’ll get nine hours of run time on a full tank of gas or 10.5 hours on propane.
 It’s powerful enough to run a major RV appliance or fire up your power tools.
-It has an easy push button start and is no louder than a vacuum cleaner when it’s turned on.
+It has an easy push-button start and is no louder than a vacuum cleaner when it’s turned on.

 You’ll need a safe place to store your important documents like passports, social security cards, and birth certificates in the event of an evacuation.
 This fireproof box can endure 1/2 hour at 1550°F; the captured fire insulation is ETL Verified to protect CDs, DVDs, and USBs from fire damage.
 It accommodates hanging files to keep paperwork organized and comes with a key to keep everything safe from burglars.